jinukosh/WFS/README.md

 jinu@admin.com
 Password: 123

-Please see the 'Application Design.jpg' to understand modularization of the application
+Please see the 'Application Design.jpg' to understand modularization of the application and the 'WFS Screenshots' file to see the sample screen shot of applicaiton.